 Jessie Manuel, an Aims Career Academy concurrent enrollment student at Greeley Central High School, took the Bronze Medal in the Secondary High School Collision Damage Appraisal competition.
 This event tested the ability to find, record, and prepare estimates on damaged vehicles with both obvious and hidden damage.
 “Jessie Manuel is a shining example of the success of concurrent enrollment here at Aims,” Brown said.
 “His ‘never-say-die attitude’ had him rally to finish third and his perseverance was amazing.
 We expect great things from this young man as he grows in his studies here at Aims.”

 Aims Community College automotive degree programs are nationally recognized and certified in secondary and post-secondary educational systems with the National Automotive Technicians and Education Foundation accreditation.
 The Aims Automotive and Technology Center is on the Windsor Campus.
-Get more information at aims.edu/auto.
+Get more information at aims.co/auto-collision.

 - Press Release